RoShioLeo/After-the-Drizzle-Document/features/player-temperature.md

   |         15         |          Hot         |
   |     11 ~ 14    |           Warm        |
   |      8 ~ 10     |           Cool         |

+  In *After the Drizzle* Mod version 0.1.26-Beta and later,

+  in a hot place, if you move to a shadowed position, your PAT will become lower.

 - Underground：